penglongli/haproxy-keepalived/README.md

 ```

 You can use `docker logs -f haproxy-keepalived` to look.

+After start the first node, you can change `keepalived.conf` to start other nodes.

 ## Discuss
 If you have some problem about useage or some suggestion, welcome to create an ISSUE